समस्थितिः / Samasthitiḥ

 What are the steps of Tadasana Mountain Pose

 Stand with feet hip-width distance apart with toes pointing forward.
 A more traditional alternative is to have the feet together with the big toes touching.
 Ideally, the heel should be touching as well, but for certain body types, it will be more comfortable to have them remain slightly apart.

 If the balance is an issue, it is acceptable to have the feet hip-width apart at the beginning.
 After you start to master the posture, the balance will naturally improve, and you should be able to bring the feet together.
 Subtle modifications can help improve balance for beginners.

 The most important part of Tadasana is the even distribution of the weight between both feet, and between the four corners of the feet themselves.
-Focus on the sensations occurring on the bottoms of the feet; the weight should be in the centre of the heel, the outside of the foot and the balls of the feet, particularly the mound of the big toe.
+Focus on the sensations occurring on the bottoms of the feet; the weight should be in the center of the heel, the outside of the foot, and the balls of the feet, particularly the mound of the big toe.

 Lift the toes up and spread them before placing them back down on the floor.
 Pressing down through the big toe mound and the outside of the foot will create a strong arch through the feet.
 Make sure to keep feet hip-distance apart and keep breathing.
 Maintain body awareness and relax.

 Engage through the quadriceps muscles at the front of the upper leg.
 This will lift the kneecap and prevent the legs from hyperextending.

 Start to tilt the pelvis so that the tailbone moves down and slightly forward and the top of the pelvis moves back and slightly down.
 Maintain a neutral position in the pelvis so that there is a sense of gentle extension in the lower spine.